gtiosclub/Calculator-Tutorial/P4/part4.md

 <p align="center"> <img src="screenshot6.png" height="120px" align="center"> </p>

 This is the frame (size + origin) of the button once the constraints are applied.
-Notice how the origin is in the right place, but the size is stil all wrong.
+Notice how the origin is in the right place, but the size is still all wrong.
 That brings us to...

 ### Setting your Size Constraints